Nonlinear interaction of three impulsive gravitational waves II: the wave estimates: Introduction

-\paragraph{{Anisotropic Sobolev embedding adapted to the problem}.} In order to improve \eqref{eq:intro.very.stupid.embedding}, \eqref{eq:intro.stupid.embedding}, we prove two anisotropic embedding results, designed particularly for our setting for which we can exploit $L^2$ estimates with the good derivatives.
-These two embedding estimates are key ingredients in our proof of \eqref{Holder.intro} and \eqref{Lip.intro}, since they provide the summability over all frequencies that we were lacking in the above paragraph.
+\paragraph{{Anisotropic Sobolev embedding adapted to the problem}.} In order to improve \eqref{eq:intro.very.stupid.embedding}, \eqref{eq:intro.stupid.embedding}, we prove two anisotropic embedding results, designed particularly for our setting for which we can exploit the anisotropy and localization of our $L^2$ estimates.
+In the following, we will only give the embedding estimates when applied to $\rd \tphi$ (or a cutoff version of $\partial\tphi$).
+These estimates are key ingredients in our proof of \eqref{Lip.intro} and \eqref{Holder.intro}, since they provide the summability over all frequencies that we were lacking in the above paragraph.